profezzorn/ProffieOSDocs/troubleshooting/is-it-uploading.md

 <image src="/troubleshooting/images/successful_upload.png" width=686 height=531 alt="successful upload" />

-Note that for some version of Android you will need to scroll down to see this.
+Note that for some version of Arduino you will need to scroll down to see this.
 If you do not see this, or something similar, then the upload was probably not successful.

 ## Wrong port